 This is also a good time to test the fresh water flush line to make sure that the water from the fresh tank reaches the water maker during the flush cycle.
 This ensures that there are no valves inadvertently shut or any lines obstructed.

-An RO water maker needs an ample flow of water, which means keeping the pre filters working properly.
+An RO watermaker needs an ample flow of water, which means keeping the pre-filters working properly.

-Cleaning the salinity probe
+Clean and check the salinity probe

 Change the crankcase oil